Use a few steps to learn how to change shape color based on cell value in Excel. Get the VBA example or use conditional

 Work without limits in Excel: Dynamic colored shapes

 When using Excel to create reports, there is a limitation to what you can do using only the cells available.
-So how to transform our presentation to develop interactive, value, and color-based widgets?
+So, how do we transform our presentation to develop interactive, value, and color-based widgets?

-This section reveals my best tricks to build interactive dynamic shapes containing conditional formatting rules.
+This section reveals my best tricks for building interactive dynamic shapes containing conditional formatting rules.
 In addition, you can learn something unique about this topic.

 Check the result before we get into the middle of the guide: The shape’s colors depend on the cell value, and it will change dynamically!

 - First, choose an object from the list and insert a new object.

 - Use the Name Box to change the name from the default to “Shape1”.

 - It’s important to use specific names for every object to identify the vector objects easily.

-- Check the first row on the setup Worksheet; now, we’ll explain how this parameter table work:
+- Check the first row on the setup Worksheet; now, we’ll explain how this parameter table works:

 The shape is: